 Sarah holds a Bachelor of Laws (Hons) and a Bachelor of Arts and has been admitted to practice as a solicitor in Victorian and Federal jurisdictions.

 Chief Financial Officer

 Jacqui joined MIAL and is a well regarded, financially literate professional, proven in executive, board and general management positions in infrastructure, maritime transport, logistics, and superannuation.

 Jacqui has C-level experience in organisational governance and strategic planning; extensive exposure to profit and loss management, the challenges of reaching targets, managing stakeholders and reporting within regulatory frameworks.

-Alison has worked in marketing and communication at a national and international level with a focus on commercial outcomes.
-Although relatively new to the maritime sector, her collective appreciation of the ocean, those majestic ships and the humanity of the seafarer, are enabling her to design communication programs and events that not only raise the profile of industry, but also resonate with the MIAL Members.
-She also has a passion for new products, services and general trends within the sector.
-Alison has a Bachelor of Arts in Fashion (not all that useful in this industry!) and a Graduate Diploma in Business (Marketing).
+Alison has worked at MIAL since 2013 and brings national and international marketing and communication experience to the secretariate.
+Alison designs high level communication programs and events that not only raise the profile of industry, but also resonate with the MIAL Members.
+She also has a passion for new products, services and general trends within the maritime sector and is currently working on the SBAS Project which MIAL was awarded in 2017.
+Alison has a Bachelor of Arts (Fashion) and a Graduate Diploma in Business (Marketing).

 Jayde joined MIAL in 2017 in a part time capacity and brings over six years' experience working in Business Support/ Personal Assistant roles.
 Jayde assists with the day to day operations of the MIAL Secretariat and is also studying at Melbourne University with double majors in Psychology and Criminology.